All scholarships

 Always cross-check eligibility against the sponsor's official site before applying — sponsor rules can change between intakes.

-• Applicants must be between 18 and 35 years old and lead a registered non-profit, social enterprise, or purpose-driven company with direct decision-making authority.
-Candidates older than 35 with demonstrated personal impact are also considered.
+• Applicants must be aged between 18 and 35 years, leading a registered non-profit, social enterprise, or purpose-driven company, hold direct decision-making authority, and be available to attend the One Young World Summit from 3-6 November 2026.
+Candidates older than 35 may be considered with demonstrated personal impact.

 A planning baseline drawn from how 90%+ of African scholarship sponsors structure their checklist.
 The sponsor's portal is the source of truth for any single application.